Potentially good reduction loci of Shimura varieties: Preliminaries on Galois representations

-\begin{cor} Assume that there exists a faithful algebraic representation $(\xi,V_\xi)$ of $G$ such that $V_\xi$ is de Rham and has the monodromy filtration.
-Then $\phi$ is de Rham and has the monodromy filtration. \end{cor}
+\begin{lem} Assume that there exists a faithful algebraic representation $(\xi,V_\xi)$ of $G$ such that $V_\xi$ is de Rham and has the monodromy filtration.
+Then $\phi$ is de Rham and has the monodromy filtration. \end{lem}